 Under the automatic grant program, each individual who is a non-employee Board member will automatically be granted a NSO to purchase 20,000 shares of common stock and a RSU award in respect of 10,000 shares of common stock on an annual basis as follows: (i) with respect to 2020, such annual awards will be granted on the date of the 2020 Annual Meeting; and (ii) with respect to each year following 2020, such annual awards will be granted on the 25th day of February of such year (or if such 25th day is not a trading day, the immediately preceding trading day in February); in each case, provided that such individual is a nonemployee Board member on the date of grant, has served as a non-employee Board member for at least three months prior to the date of grant, and will continue serving as a non-employee Board member immediately after the date of grant.
 The shares subject to each annual 20,000 share automatic NSO grant made to a continuing Board member will vest in 12 successive equal monthly installments over the one-year period following the date of grant, subject to the director's continuous service through the applicable vesting dates.
-The shares subject to each annual 10,000 share automatic RSU award grant made to a continuing Board member in 2020 will fully vest on the earlier of (x) the first anniversary of the date of grant or (y) the day prior to the next annual stockholders meeting, subject to the director's continuous service through the applicable vesting date.
-The shares subject to each annual 10,000 share automatic RSU award grant made to a continuing Board member following 2020 will fully vest on the first anniversary of the date of grant, subject to the director's continuous service through the applicable vesting date.
+The shares subject to each annual 10,000 share automatic RSU award grant made to a continuing Board member in 2020 will fully vest on the earlier of (x) the first anniversary of the date of grant or (y) the day prior to the next annual stockholders meeting, subject to the director's continuous service through member following 2020 will fully vest on the first anniversary of the date of grant, subject to the director's continuous service through the applicable vesting date.